markd89/FrontPocket/INSTALL.md

 ```

 Place any custom voice embeddings in `~/FrontPocket/voices/` and any
 notification sounds in `~/FrontPocket/sounds/`.
-We provice a sample notification.wav with the package.
+We provide a sample notification.wav with the package.

 To use a notification sound before interrupt messages, copy your WAV file and
 set the path in `frontpocket.ini`: